I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ucmtcpciportcontrollerrequests/ns-ucmtcpciportcontrollerrequests-_ucmtcpci_port_controller_alternate_mode_entered_in_params.md

 ## Members

-`Mode`

-The Standard or Vendor defined Mode value for the alternate mode that was entered.

 `PortControllerObject`

 Handle to the port controller object that the client driver received in the previous call to <a href="..\ucmtcpciportcontroller\nf-ucmtcpciportcontroller-ucmtcpciportcontrollercreate.md">UcmTcpciPortControllerCreate</a>.